Services for Families with Special Needs in Queens

 The aim of FSS is to enhance a family’s ability to care for family member(s) with developmental disabilities at home.
 FSS provides parent education and training; information and referral; and counseling to families of individuals with Medicaid.
-For individuals without Medicaid, FSS provides case management; information and referral; and counseling.
 Regardless of Medicaid status, FSS provides financial reimbursement to help with the expenses of caring for individuals with developmental disabilities.

 Respite provides caregivers relief from the demands of caregiving in the form of recreational and educational opportunities for their family member(s) with developmental disabilities.